Kubernetes Developer Workshop

 We'll apply configurations to Kubernetes using kubectl and YAML manifest files, and we'll be doing this a lot throughout the workshop.
 These files will describe the objects we want to create, modify and delete in the cluster.

-If you want to take this workshop slowly and treat it as more of a hack, you can research and build the required YAML yourself, you can use the Kubernetes docs and the following hints:
+If you want to take this workshop slowly and treat it as more of a hack, you can research and build the required YAML yourself, you can use Kubernetes docs (link below) and the following hints:

-Alternatively you can use the YAML below to paste into mongo-deployment.yaml, don’t worry this isn’t cheating, in the real world everyone is too busy to write Kubernetes manifests from scratch 😉
+Alternatively you can use the YAML below to paste into postgres-deployment.yaml don't worry this isn't cheating, in the real world everyone is too busy to write Kubernetes manifests from scratch 😉

 kind: Deployment